-To get started, select the statement below that best describes your situation.
+To get started, go to the “Jump to section” on the upper right-hand side of the page and select the statement that best describes your situation.
 This will take you to the appropriate portion of the page which answers your questions and suggests the best way to proceed.
 Finally, we’ll go over some of the main myths that exist about treatment and provide you with the real information you can use to start changing your or someone else’s life.

 I’ve Never Been to Treatment Before and Want to Know More About It

 Treatment is most easily described as having two main formats; inpatient and outpatient.
 Let’s start with inpatient.

 Inpatient treatment is also referred to as residential treatment, since the person lives at treatment 24/7 while attending.
 This is obviously more restrictive, but also gets better results.
 The person isn’t having to battle with detox or early sobriety in the environment where they use drugs.
 This means that all the triggers and pressures to continue using are removed.
 There are also less stressors like work, phone calls, etc. which could easily amount to caving in and using.
 With inpatient, you can simply focus on getting better.

 Inpatient treatment may not be possible for everyone.
 Enter outpatient treatment.
 A person attending outpatient continues to live at home and can continue to go to school or work provided they can regularly attend the outpatient treatment schedule.
 Such a schedule varies, but generally consists a few hours per day for 3 to 5 days per week.
 As one progresses, the schedule may lessen.
 This can go on for several months, and the appointments consist of anything from group to individual sessions with drug testing required.